-Until these applications are determined, the liquidator remains in control of the assets of Peak for the benefit of the creditors, particularly Equator.
+Until these applications are determined, the Liquidator holds Peak's assets for the benefit of the creditors, particularly Equator.

-During the year, Peak did make one attempt to reinitiate discussions on a settlement.
-We declined preferring to continue to pursue our rights with the liquidator and to seek the striking out of all appeals.
+By the end of 2013, Peak did make one attempt to reinitiate discussions on a settlement.
+We declined preferring to continue to pursue our rights with the Liquidator and to seek the striking out of all appeals.